SHSongs/UnrealReinforcement/README.md

 # Unreal Reinforcement

-This is a DQN Algorithm with Unreal Engine, Python.
+This is a DQN Algorithm using Python.
+and game that is a completely out of control using Unreal Engine.

+Two independent processes connect to socket communication.
+Train neural network and playing game asynchronously.

 Please feel free to open an issue or a pull-request if you have any idea to make it better. :)